SpikeInterface/spikeinterface/doc/import.rst

 This import statement will import all of the SpikeInterface modules as one flattened module.
 Note that importing :code:`spikeinterface.full` will take a few extra seconds, because some modules use just-in-time :code:`numba` compilation performed at the time of import.
-We recommend this approach for advanced users, since it requires a deeper knowledge of the API.
-The advantage being that users can access all functions using one alias.
+We recommend this approach for advanced (or lazy) users, since it requires a deeper knowledge of the API.
+The advantage being that users can access all functions using one alias without the need of memorizing all aliases.

 Importing Individual Functions